dotnetGame/MineCase/README.md

 #### [English](https://github.com/dotnetGame/MineCase/blob/master/README.md) | [中文](https://github.com/dotnetGame/MineCase/blob/master/README-zh.md)

 `MineCase` is a cross-platform application with distributed server of `Minecraft`.
-The project is designed to create a high-performance, distributed system by using isolating different components through actor mode.
+The project is designed to create a high-performance, distributed system by using Entity-Component-System and virtual actor mode.
-Different chunks are managed by different servers so that all players can play in a world.
+Different chunks are managed on different servers so that more players can join in and play in the same world.
 This makes minecraft servers more scalable.
-Anarchy servers can allow more players to join in without waiting in queue by using distributing server.
+Servers like Anarchy servers can allow more players to join in without waiting in queue by using distributing server.
 It written in `C#` with `.NET Core 2.0` env and based on `orleans` framework to work with released [1.12 protocol](https://minecraft.net/en-us/article/minecraft-112-pre-release-6).

 **MineCase is not stable and lack of many features now.
 Please don't use MineCase in production unless you know what you're doing.**